-Raven Darkholme, otherwise known as Mystique, has a very convoluted history in which very little is known, the exception being that she is more than 100 years old and was most likely born somewhere in Austria.
+Raven Darkholme, otherwise known as Mystique, has a very convoluted history about which very little is known, the exception being that she is over a century old and was most likely born somewhere in Austria.
 Mystique is one of the few bisexual characters in comics, having had a long relationship with Irene Adler, otherwise known as Destiny.
 Mystique initially met Destiny when she was hired to help her decipher her dreams and stop the worst of them from coming to pass.
-The two of them would eventually become life long lovers.
-When Mystique was involved with Destiny the two of them actively tried to thwart Destiny's negative precognitive dreams from coming to pass.
-The two stayed with each other for decades until Destiny was killed.
-Mystique has also been the mother of three known children.
+The two of them would eventually become life-long lovers.
+When Mystique was involved with Destiny the two of them actively tried to thwart Destiny's negative precognitive dreams from actually occuring.
+The relationship lasted decades, ending when Destiny was killed.
+Mystique has also been the mother of at least three children.
 She is the biological mother of both Nightcrawler and Graydon Creed, whose father was the mutant Sabretooth.
-Ironically, Graydon turned out to be just a normal human and became the mutant- hating leader of the racist group known as the Friends of Humanity.
+Ironically, Graydon turned out to be just a normal human and became the mutant-hating leader of the racist group known as the Friends of Humanity.
 He was eventually assassinated by Mystique herself.
 Her third child, by adoption, was Rogue, who would eventually join the X-Men after turning her back on Mystique's Brotherhood Of Evil Mutants.

-Mystique's age is unknown, though she is well over 100 years old.
-Her powers either stop her aging or more likely slow it down in the extreme.
-In the 1920s, Mystique met Wolverine when he joined her gang of mutant pick-pockets.
+In the 1920s, Mystique encountered the Canadian mutant Wolverine when he joined her gang of mutant pick-pockets.
 This meeting was possibly orchestrated by Weapon X. The two became lovers.
-Wolverine did not act when Mystique let their friends die when the situation turned sour, though he was very upset.
+Wolverine did not act when Mystique let their friends die when the situation turned sour, though he was extremely remorseful.
 As they ran away, Mystique pushed Wolverine out of the train they were escaping on because she did not trust him.

-At one point in her life, Raven and Victor Creed (Sabretooth) became "lovers" for a time.
-When the two initially met, Raven was in the disguise of Leni Zauber.
+At one point in her life, circumstances led Raven to an important figure in Wolverine's past, Victor Creed.
+When the two initially met, Raven was in the guise of Leni Zauber.
 Both Leni and Victor had been assigned to kill a scientist in Berlin.
-Although, Raven was the one who ultimately killed the scientist, the two of them still needed to keep a low profile and opted to stay in the same safe house.
+Although, Raven was the one who ultimately killed the scientist, the two of them still needed to maintain a low profile and opted to stay in the same safe house.
 It was here that they first became lovers until Raven faked her death so that she could leave Sabretooth without objection.
 During their time together, unbeknownst to Sabretooth, they conceived a child.
-Raven immediately gave the child up for adoption, although she still kept track of him until he hit adolescence and it became apparent that he was not a mutant.
+Raven immediately gave the child up for adoption, although she still kept track of him until he hit adolescence when it became apparent that he was not a mutant.

 Later on in Mystique's life she had a son named Kurt Wagner with the ancient biblical mutant named Azazel.
-By this time, Mystique was calling herself Raven Darkholme--a name which might be the one she was born with.
+By this time, Mystique was calling herself Raven Darkholme, possibly her actual name.
 During this time Raven was married to Christian Wagner and the two of them were happily married until she learned of Christian's infertility.
 She then used her powers to have sex with a number of partners as she desperately wanted another child.
-That is when she meet Azazel, who told her of the islands he ruled off the coast of Bermuda, and that he was the father of many mutants who were called Neyaphem.
+That is when she met Azazel, who told her of the islands he ruled off the coast of Bermuda, and that he was the father of many mutants who were called Neyaphem.
 Raven

-was soon found that she was pregnant, although her husband became suspicious as he was unable to father children.
-After his father convinced him to have a blood test, Raven killed her father-in-law and buried him.
+soon discovered that she was pregnant, although Wagner became immediately suspicious.
+Pressured to have her son, Kurt, blood-tested, Raven killed her father-in-law and buried him.
 She then gave birth to a baby with black hair, yellow eyes, blue skin, and a pointed tail after reverting to her true form due to the stress of the birth.
 The villagers thought that both the mother and child were demons and they quickly attempted to kill them.
 Raven soon threw her newborn son into a river before changing her form to that of a local villager so that she could escape alive.
+It is later revealed that, either through Destiny's precognitive powers or through the government contacts she eventually cultivates, Mystique keeps tabs on Kurt Wagner's whereabouts; she reveals in her first encounter with Nightcrawler that his foster mother, Margali Szardos, is aware of her.

 Distraught over what she had done, Mystique wandered the world for some time During this time, she met the mutant Destiny and became both friends and lovers with her.
 Destiny, who was precognitive, told Raven it would be best for her to adopt a certain child named Anna Marie (who would later grow up to become the X-Man known as Rogue).
-Wanting to make up for abandoning Victor and Kurt, Mystique eagerly agreed.
+Wanting to make up for abandoning Graydon and Kurt, Mystique eagerly agreed.
 Mystique genuinely cared for Anna, and raised her like the child she had lost.
-Although, initially distrustful, Raven gained the young girls trust creating a family with her and Destiny for nearly a decade, with Raven becoming very protective over Anna.
-Unfortunately, Destiny aged at the rate of a normal human while Mystique retained her youthful body.
+Although, initially distrustful, Raven gained the young girl's trust, creating a family with her and Destiny for nearly a decade..
+Unfortunately, Destiny aged at the rate of a normal human, while Mystique's powers allowed her to retain her youthful body.

 While still raising Anna Marie, Raven had concealed her mutant abilities so well that she was able to work for the United States Civil Service and eventually worked her way up to the trusted position of Deputy Director of the Defense Advanced Research Planning Agency (DARPA) in the United States Department of Defense, giving her access to military secrets and advanced weaponry, both of which she used for her own criminal and subversive purposes.
 In order to help further her terrorist activities, Raven organized a group called the Brotherhood of Evil Mutants, whose members consisted of Avalanche, the Blob, Destiny, and Pyro.

 After training Anna in the use of her powers, Mystique gave her the codename, Rogue, and allowed her to join the Brotherhood.
 With Rogue on their team, the Brotherhood successfully defeated the Avengers.
 However, during their battle, Rogue attempted to use her absorption power on Ms. Marvel.
 Unfortunately, Ms. Marvel did not go down easily, and Rogue was forced to absorb her psyche and powers permanently.
-This caused Rogue to feel as if she was going insane since Ms. Marvel's persona often attempted to gain control of Rogue's mind.
-With no other option, Rogue abandoned her pseudo family in order to join Charles Xavier in hopes that he could help where her mother could not.
+This caused Rogue to feel as if she was going insane, since Ms. Marvel's persona often attempted to gain control of Rogue's mind.
+Though Rogue remained with the Brotherhood in subsequent encounters with the X-Men, the Dazzler, and an ill-conceived attempt to recruit Hybrid, the mutant child of a human and a Dire Wraith, Rogue eventually abandoned her pseudo family in order to join Charles Xavier in hopes that he could help where her mother could not.
 Unfortunately, Mystique believed that Xavier had brainwashed her daughter and she attempted to liberate Rogue from the X-Men's control.
 This rescue mission was short lived after Rogue told Mystique that she believed Xavier was the only person in the world who could help her control her powers.
 Reluctantly, Raven left Rogue with the X-Men, although she still continued to check in on her from time to time.
 Over the years however, Mystique began to resent Xavier and the X-Men, believing that they had stolen one of the few special people in her life.

 Major Story Arcs